 Speech, language and communication difficulties are on the rise amongst children in the United Kingdom.
 Many parents are asking the question, “how do I know if my child needs speech therapy?”.
-Let’s dive into what you can expect and guidelines to look out for.
+Let’s dive into what you can expect with speech therapy for toddlers and guidelines to look out for.

 No one knows a child better than their parents.
 As you observe your child grow through their first critical 3 years of development, you might wonder about their development of communication skills.
 Non-verbal and verbal communication can both be good early indicators of your child’s speech and language skills.
 Usually, you should be able to observe the following early speech and language signs that can be seen during play and when interacting with your child:

 Your child can focus his attention on an object with another individual (joint attention)

 Your child utilises eye contact and modulates facial expressions (ie. smiling when happy) by responding to stimulation such as sounds and gestures

 Your child plays and engages in daily activities and routines

 When a child is unable to communicate their wants and needs either through verbal or non-verbal communication, they will likely demonstrate frustration.
 This frustration will look differently for each child.
 Some children or toddlers will cry because their needs aren’t being met due to difficulty communicating.
 While others may shut down and not want to use their words as they view this as a consistent barrier to getting their family members and peers to fulfil their wants and needs.

 When should you start speech therapy for a toddler?